 Given all the problems the corporations or brands have in maintaining at least two apps if we leave the Windows mobile platform out of the equation (not surprised are you?), a website, and a mobile website, for the same service in order to reach potential customers it should be obvious that they probably don’t love the app culture as much as us users do.

 Even when many of those apps are just the mobile versions of their website coded natively into Android or iOS framework, they need a lot of resources and a team of engineers to first create and then maintain the apps, and the only benefit they provide is that apps get to live front and center on a user’s phone, whereas mobile websites don’t, even though they can.
-Mainly because native apps provide a better experience to the user than a mobile website.
+Mainly because native apps provide a better experience for the user than a mobile website.

 For most companies, such as Ola, Uber, Domino’s, these apps are all but an interface through which a user can interact with them.
-Going forward however, as our internet connections get faster, there probably will not be much of a performance difference between the mobile websites and a dedicated native app.
+Going forward, however, as our internet connections get faster, there probably will not be much of a performance difference between the mobile websites and a dedicated native app.
 Such companies and brands will be the first to promote their mobile websites over apps then, and perhaps also switch.

-Then there is also the fact that since each app is different, every new app you download needs to be learned from the scratch (which probably is easy for some of us but is mind boggling for some).
+Then there is also the fact that since each app is different, every new app you download needs to be learned from the scratch (which probably is easy for some of us but is mind-boggling for some).
 Not to mention all of them fight in for space and resources on your phone, which can show its effect if you don’t own something with flagship level specs.

 Replacements for apps